Ramen Guide – Types, Curiosities and Recipes

 Noodles can also be classified according to thickness as “thin noodles”, “medium thin noodles”, “medium thick noodles”, “thick noodles” and the like.
 Macaroni crimping is also considered.

-The main dough is usually based on wheat flour, salt and water, where the shapes change in thickness and texture. can also be used man (thinner), only (made with just wheat and water), under the (made with buckwheat) and udon (thicker).
+The main dough is usually based on wheat flour, salt and water, where the formats change in thickness and texture.
+You can also use hosomen (thinner), somen (made with just wheat and water), soba (made with buckwheat), and udon (thicker).

-If you are interested, we recommend reading the article about types of japanese noodles.
+If you are interested, we recommend reading the article on types of Japanese noodles.

 How is the ramen soup?

-the soup of ramen is called "suupu” [スープ].
-Soup is a very important factor that determines the flavor of ramen, and most wail they use an elaborate and time-consuming soup.
-Soup is usually made with several ingredients.
+Ramen soup is called “ supu ” [スープ].
+Soup is a very important factor that determines the taste of ramen, and most ramen houses use an elaborate and time-consuming soup.
+The soup is usually made with several ingredients.

 Vegetables, soy sauce, bonito flakes and chips, chicken bones, pork, beef, trimmings and seaweed, vegetables, leeks, ginger and garlic are usually used.
 Everything will depend on the type of ramen, but the possibilities are great.